One fine morning, we were discussing product improvement and came across a great quote by Jeff Bezos, founder of Amazon,

 – Bill Gates

-Customers love relationships.
+Customers love good relationships.
 But the best communication experiences are built upon personalization.
-You can better empathize with your customer when you can tailor a personalized communication experience for them.
+You can better empathize with your customers when you can tailor a personalized communication experience for them.
 It involves tailoring your communications based on your customer’s data, interests, and behaviors.

 “Get closer than ever to your customers.
 So close, in fact, that you tell them what they need well before they realize it themselves.”